Murder by the Book: Plot summary

 Inspector Cramer takes the unprecedented step of approaching Nero Wolfe for his help on a stalled murder investigation.
 Leonard Dykes, a clerk for a law partnership, was found dead in the East River.
-The police found in Dykes' apartment a list of men's names and Cramer wishes to have Wolfe's opinion on it.
-But other than suggesting Dykes may have been trying to invent an alias, Wolfe can't help.
+The police find in Dykes' apartment a list of men's names and Cramer wishes to have Wolfe's opinion on it.
+Other than suggesting Dykes may have been trying to invent an alias, Wolfe cannot help.

-A month later Wolfe is approached by the father of Joan Wellman, a reader for a fiction publisher, who was killed in a hit-and-run incident late at night in Van Cortlandt Park.
-After reading a recent letter that Joan had written to her parents, Wolfe realises that the name Baird Archer, an author whose novel Joan was reading for her employer, had also appeared on the list found in Leonard Dykes' apartment.
+Six weeks later, the father of Joan Wellman approaches Wolfe.
+Joan, a reader for a fiction publisher, was killed in a hit-and-run incident late at night in Van Cortlandt Park.
+Wolfe reads a letter that Joan had written to her parents, realizing that the name Baird Archer, an author whose novel Joan was reading for her employer, appears on the list found in Leonard Dykes' apartment.

-Wolfe orders Archie Goodwin to explore the link between Archer's novel and the two murder victims.
-To that end, Archie arrives at the office of Rachel Abrams, a stenographer, mere minutes after she has been thrown out of a window to her death.
-In the moments before the police arrive Archie confirms that Baird Archer was one of her clients.
-Wolfe decides to begin the investigation with Dykes, and Archie arranges a meeting with the female employees of Corrigan, Phelps, Kustin and Briggs, the law firm that employed Dykes.
-During the meeting, tempers flare and in an argument the former senior partner of the firm, Conroy O'Malley, is mentioned.
-O'Malley was disbarred for bribing a jury foreman to fix a case, and while Dykes was blamed for exposing him to the Bar Association it becomes clear that all four of the partners have motives to betray him.
+Archie Goodwin explores the link between Archer's novel and the two murder victims.
+To that end, Archie arrives at the office of Rachel Abrams, the stenographer who typed the manuscript, mere minutes after she is thrown out of a window to her death as a third victim.
+In the moments before the police arrive, Archie confirms that Baird Archer was one of her clients.
+Wolfe decides to investigate Dykes.
+Archie arranges a meeting with the female employees of Corrigan, Phelps, Kustin and Briggs, the law firm that employed Dykes.
+During the meeting, tempers flare.
+The former senior partner of the firm, Conroy O'Malley, is mentioned.
+O'Malley was disbarred for bribing a jury foreman to fix a case.
+Some blame Dykes for exposing him to the Bar Association; it becomes clear that all four of the partners have motives to betray O’Malley.